macuriels/portfolio/content/authors/admin/_index.md

 ---
-bio: My research interests include social media, mental health, and complex systems.
+bio: Bridging the gap between social science and data science.
+Passionate about people, insights, and stories.
 education:
   courses:
   - course: MSc in Data Analytics and Computational Social Science